MTACS/Lynx/README.md

 Experimental features

-* Use modern notifications, with custom icon radius and icon shadow
+* Use modern notifications, with circle icons and icon shadow

 # Requesting features